Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/02/my-problems-with-poker/index.md

 And yet, this article explains why I struggle to enjoy any part of poker.
 Why I struggle to call it a good game, and what I believe actually made it as big and well-known as it is.
 More specifically, I'll be using the most common version of it: _Texas Hold'Em_.

+{{% update %}}
+Well, what do you know?
+Shut Up & Sit Down (one of the largest board game channels) published a video a few weeks after I wrote this article: [Review: The Gang](https://www.youtube.com/watch?v=sTf9Vi95yiM).

+That game is COOPERATIVE POKER.
+It's brilliant!
+The video basically draws the same conclusions as I do about Poker (though summarized, without the argumentation I'll give).
+Then it explains that game (The Gang) and why it's suitable for any group.
+Finally, it ends with some GREAT remarks about board gaming and introducing people to new games through "well-known existing games".
+{{% /update %}}

 ## How Poker Works

 Here's a short rules refresher.
 (Missing some details, those will come later.)